NoriSte/frontend-testing-on-steroids-v2/README.md

 Why testing a front-end application is so hard?
 What are the main challenges you need to face?
 Why do the tests fail without a clear reason?
 This talk is about good testing best practices and the tool that is become the de-facto standard of UI Testing: Cypress.

-Please note: this is the talk version of my ["Some UI testing problems and the Cypress way"](https://dev.to/noriste/some-ui-testing-problems-and-the-cypress-way-1167) article.
+Please note: this is the spoken version of my ["Some UI testing problems and the Cypress way"](https://dev.to/noriste/some-ui-testing-problems-and-the-cypress-way-1167) article.

 ## Talk walkthrough